marcglasberg/asyncredux.com/react/intro.md

 }
 ```

-I know some JavaScript developers don't like classes,
+Some developers don't like JavaScript classes,
-and that JavaScript classes are not real classes anyway,
+stating they are not "real classes"
 but simply syntactic sugar over prototypes.

-However, it's really only that syntactic sugar that Async Redux makes use of,
+However, it's precisely that syntactic sugar that Async Redux makes use of,
-with the goal of making your code more organized and easier to navigate.
+with the sole goal of making your code more organized and easier to navigate.

 It's not important you learn or understand class features like inheritance or polymorphism.
 You can use them as simple namespaces, in the way prescribed in this documentation,